terrestris/shogun/docs/index.md

   data infrastructure (e.g. layers, applications, users or groups).
 * …provides (secured) web interfaces (REST & GraphQL) for accessing and manipulating these entities (e.g. for creating an application configuration).
-* …separates its functionalities into isolated microservices (e.g. for ) and is highly scalable.
+* …separates its functionalities into isolated microservices (e.g. for proxying OGC requests) and is highly scalable.

 ## Demo